 Due to intense interest in a new Metallica album, Load sold a staggering 680,000 copies in its first week and has since been certified x5 Platinum in the USA.

-ReLoad was released in late 1997, a little over a year after Load to what I remember was a weary metal listening public.
+ReLoad was released in late 1997, a little over a year after Load to what I recall was a weary metal listening public.

-Most will agree and remember that 1997 was a low commercial ebb for heavy metal.
-Iron Maiden was touring and releasing albums without Bruce Dickinson and Adrian Smith; Max Cavalera had just left Sepultura; Pantera had started their drawn out and ultimately tragic demise as they splintered through the recording of the excellent yet critically underrated The Great Southern Trendkill (’96).
+1997 was a low commercial ebb for heavy metal.
+Iron Maiden was touring and releasing albums without Bruce Dickinson and Adrian Smith; Max Cavalera had just left Sepultura and Pantera had started their drawn out and ultimately tragic demise as they splintered through the recording of the excellent yet critically underrated The Great Southern Trendkill (’96).

 ReLoad contains songs written the same time as the batch that appear on Load.
 In what was due to be a double album, Metallica staggered the release of the songs over two separate albums as they hadn’t finished the songs that eventually made ReLoad.
 There was also the added advantage of the prolonged touring cycle such a decision would afford.